-Continuing medical education (CME) allows medical professionals to stay up-to-date with what is going on in the medical field and gain knowledge of new services or techniques.
+Continuing medical education (CME) allows physicians, nurses and medical professionals to stay up-to-date with what is going on in the medical field and gain knowledge of new services or techniques.

-As a medical professional, you may choose to attend a seminar within your specific field, or you may choose to explore other areas, such as medical aesthetics!
+As a medical professional, you may choose to attend a seminar in your specific field, or you may wish to explore other areas, such as the medical aesthetics industry!

 The Significance of Medical Aesthetics

 There are several reasons why medical aesthetics is the best choice for medical professionals looking to earn CME credits.
-First, it is a $16 BILLION industry.
+First, it’s a $16 BILLION industry.
 Clients want long-lasting cosmetic procedures to look and feel younger.

-By gaining skills in the Botox and dermal fillers field, you will have the opportunity to supplement your income without the hassle of insurance!
-There is always the option to start your own aesthetics business, too.
+After attending comprehensive Botox and fillers training, you will have the opportunity to supplement your income without the hassle of insurance!
+And there is always the option to start your own aesthetics business, too!

-Another reason medical professionals are flocking to the health and beauty field is the training to earn CME certification can be completed in as little as two days up to two full weeks of training.
-In this time, you will gain the confidence and skills to perform a variety of cosmetic treatments on your clients.
+Another reason medical professionals are flocking to the medical aesthetics field is the training to earn CME certification can be completed in as little as two days up to two full weeks of training.
+In this time, you will gain the confidence and skills to perform a variety of cosmetic injection treatments on your clients.

-Look for a CME program that allows you to work on real clients under supervision, as well as gain expert instruction from leading medical professionals in the aesthetics field.
+Look for CME training courses that allow you to work on real clients under supervision, as well as gain expert instruction from leading medical professionals in the aesthetics field.

 Where Can I Work As A Cosmetic Nurse?

-Tired of long, never ending work days in a hospital or clinic setting?
-Snap out of your job blah with a medical aesthetics career!
+Are you tired of long, never-ending work days in a hospital or clinic setting?
+Snap out of your job blah with a career opportunity in medical aesthetics!

 As the health and beauty industry continues to grow, more job opportunities will become available for physicians, nurses and medical professionals who have earned their CME certification.
 Here are some of the most popular job opportunities:

 - Physician’s office.
-More physicians are incorporating cosmetic injectables into their practice as these treatments are quick and relatively pain-free.
+More physicians are incorporating treatments like Botox, dermal fillers and Kybella into their practice as these treatments are quick and relatively pain-free.

 - Laser clinics.
 Laser clinics can work under a Medical Director to perform a variety of cosmetic laser and injectable treatments.
-These types of careers for cosmetic nurses include consulting with clients, understanding and performing treatments, and reviewing post-treatment information.
+These types of careers for aesthetic nurses include consulting with clients, understanding and implementing procedures, and reviewing post-treatment information.

 - Fitness facilities.
 Fitness centers hire cosmetic nurses who have their Botox and dermal filler certification.
 Hiring a cosmetic nurse to perform nonsurgical treatments makes sense.
 If you want to change your appearance, there is no shame in improving it non-surgically!